How Can You Prevent Board Problems?

 1. Take the long view.

 Instead of just dealing with your current challenges, take a longer view.
-Invest time in creating a board of great strength.
-And, for the sake of the organization, work on your personal growth, too.
-You want to be confident enough to embrace people who challenge you to be your best.
+Invest time in creating a board of people with the skills and talent you need to get to your next big goal.
+To keep up with them, include actions to grow your skills.
+You want to be confident enough to work with people who challenge you to be your best.

 2. Write it down.

 Draft a criteria list of your ideal board members.
 What skills are needed?
-What group behaviors are most helpful?
+What group behaviors help the most?
 How will you measure such behaviors?
-Identify any musts—that is–you would not ask a person to join your board if they lack this characteristic.
-Along with the must, identify the criteria that are nice but optional.
-That is, candidates may or may not meet these optional criteria.
+Identify any musts—that is, you would not ask a person to join your board if they lack this characteristic.
+Along with the must, identify the criteria you prefer but remain optional.
+Candidates may or may not meet these optional criteria.
+This is your “shopping list.”
+Use it to describe who you seek as you network.

 3. Create a waiting list.

 Identify names to fill a board member pipeline using your must criteria and as many wants as possible.
-Seek to find at least two people to be “in the wings” to fill each seat.
+Ideally, seek to find at least two people to be “in the wings” to fill each seat and take a bow if your waitlist is very short, but you do have a waitlist!

 4. Vet your prospects.